Ad hoc Analysis

 Ad Hoc Grid1

-Aggregations & Filters
+Aggregations and Filters

-ii.
-Add the field to aggregate on into the Fields/Metrics section.
+2. Add the field to aggregate on into the Fields/Metrics section.

-iii.
-From the pop-up, select the aggregate option.
+3. From the pop-up, select the aggregate option.

 Ad Hoc Grid2